AntonMu/TrainYourOwnYOLO/1_Image_Annotation/README.md

 ![New Project](/1_Image_Annotation/Screenshots/New_Project.gif)

 Create a **New Project** and call it `Annotations`.
-It is highly recommeded to use `Annotations` as your project name.
+It is highly recommended to use `Annotations` as your project name.
 If you like to use a different name for your project, you will have to modify the command line arguments of subsequent scripts accordingly.

 Under **Source Connection** choose **Add Connection** and put `Images` as **Display Name**.
 Under **Provider** choose **Local File System** and select the folder with [`Source Images`](/Data/Source_Images).
 For **Target Connection** choose the same folder as for **Source Connection**.
 Hit **Save Project** to finish project creation.

 ## Export Settings
-Navigate to **Export Settings** in the sidebar and then change the **Provider** to `Comma Seperated Values (CSV)`, then hit **Save Export Settings**.
+Navigate to **Export Settings** in the sidebar and then change the **Provider** to `Comma Separated Values (CSV)`, then hit **Save Export Settings**.

 ![New Project](/1_Image_Annotation/Screenshots/Export_Settings.gif)